dqna64/mnemeric/README.md

 # Mnemeric

-This project was developed in 39hrs for the SYNCSHACK 2021 hackathon.
+Mnemeric is a data encoding algorithm for turning lengthy, unintelligible codes like device serial numbers and passcodes into natural language phrases that you can remember and communicate easily.
+This prototype was developed in 39hrs for the SYNCSHACK 2021 hackathon.
 It is the winner of the SYNCSHACK Best Algorithm Prize.

 See a [working prototype here](https://mnemeric.vercel.app/).